Omi0/rick-and-morty-frontend/README.md

 # Rick and Morty Frontend

-This is an Angular test applicaiton which consumes https://rickandmortyapi.com
+This is an Angular test applicaiton which consumes https://rickandmortyapi.com.
+Objective of this applicaiton is to show different techniques and approaches in building Angular applicaiton utilizing SOLID design principle.

 Application is hosted by Firebase Hosting https://rick-and-morty-frontend.web.app